The goal of the Ferret Association of Connecticut’s adoption process is simple:

 Do you require an application?

 FACT’s adoption process requires an application and in-person interview for all prospective adopters, whether or not they have owned ferrets before.
 The interview is not a test.
 It is intended to talk about ferret care, the realities of what living with a ferret and their needs and see how they match adopters’ expectations.
 Many of our animals have bounced through several homes before they arrive and need an owner committed to providing a permanent home.

 How much do you charge for ferrets?

-The adoption fee is normally $100.
-Our ferrets come with current canine distemper and rabies vaccinations (up to $150 value.)
+Our ferrets come with current canine distemper and rabies vaccinations (up to $250 value.)
 Most are also microchipped for permanent identification.
-Animals 4 and older are significantly discounted.
-Adoption fees for animals with behavior issues or pairs who are bonded are reduced.
+Ferrets with a bonded buddy are only adopted together.